coq-community/coq-tricks/README.md

   - `in |- *` (just the goal, same as leaving the whole thing off)
   - `in * |- *` (everywhere, same as `in *`)
     These forms would be especially useful if occurrence clauses were first-class objects; that is, if tactics could take and pass occurrence clauses.
 Currently user-defined tactics support occurrence clauses via a set of tactic notations.
+- Defining tactics (`Tactic Notation`s) that accept multiple optional parameters directly is cumbersome, but it can be done more flexibly using Ltac2.
+An example can be found in [TacticNotationOptionalParams.v](src/TacticNotationOptionalParams.v).
 - You can use notations to shorten repetitive Ltac patterns (much like Haskell's [PatternSynonyms](https://ghc.haskell.org/trac/ghc/wiki/PatternSynonyms#Motivatingexample)).
 Define a notation with holes (underscores) and use it in an Ltac match, eg `Notation anyplus := (_ + _).` and then
   ```
   match goal with